rq-abrahamsson/home/content/posts/property-based-testing.md

 ---
 title: How I used Property Based Testing in one of my projects
 summary: >-
   This is the story about how I found a bug - or two - with Property Based Testing while still not sure how to best utilize it.
 date: 2020-01-06T18:30:31.937Z
 draft: true
 ---

-Many of you might ask - what is property based testing? - and i will give a short introduction but if you want to learn more I would recommend reading [this article](https://fsharpforfunandprofit.com/posts/property-based-testing/) by [Scott Wlaschin](https://twitter.com/ScottWlaschin) that have written a lot of good articles about F#, Functional Programming and Domain Modeling.
+Many of you might ask "What is property based testing?" and i will give a short introduction but if you want to learn more I would recommend reading [this article](https://fsharpforfunandprofit.com/posts/property-based-testing/) by [Scott Wlaschin](https://twitter.com/ScottWlaschin).
+I really recommend reading other articles he has written on that page if you would like to know more about F#, Functional Programming and Domain Modeling.

 ## So what is Property Based Testing?

-Some other names you could hear that are are more or less the same thing are Fuzz-test, Quickcheck.
-So what are the properties you might ask, a really good example of properties you can find in math and more specific addition and you can see an [example using F#](https://fsharpforfunandprofit.com/posts/property-based-testing/#using-fscheck-to-test-the-addition-properties) and my attempt create a test for addition in Elixir:
+It is a specific technique of testing your code which also goes by the names Fuzz-test and Quickcheck.
+So why is it called Property based testing?
+It is of course becasue we test properties of functions.
+That might not be very helpful but we can find a really good example of properties in math and more specificly addition.
+In the article mentioned previously you can find an [example using F#](https://fsharpforfunandprofit.com/posts/property-based-testing/#using-fscheck-to-test-the-addition-properties).
+Below is my attempt create tests for the same properties of addition in Elixir:

 ```
 defmodule Addition do
   use ExUnit.Case, async: true